Glenn Hoddle: Tottenham Hotspur

 Hoddle was appointed manager of Tottenham in March 2001, with John Gorman as his assistant, following the sacking of George Graham.
 His first match in charge was the FA Cup semi-final against north London rivals Arsenal which Spurs lost 2–1.
-The following year, Tottenham reached the League Cup final in February 2002; after winning 5–1 against Hoddle's former club Chelsea in the semi-final second leg, Spurs were the favourites but they lost 2–1 to Blackburn Rovers.
+Tottenham reached the League Cup final in February 2002.
+After winning 5–1 against Hoddle's former club Chelsea in the semi-final second leg, Spurs were the favourites but they lost 2–1 to Blackburn Rovers.
 The club's promising early season form (which saw Hoddle voted Premier League Manager of the Month for October 2001) dwindled away and they finished ninth in the Premiership.

 Spurs began the 2002–03 season with Hoddle being named Premiership Manager of the Month for August 2002 after they ended the month top of the league.
 They finished tenth at the end of the season.
 The pressure began to build up on Hoddle, and he was sacked in September 2003 after a slow start to the season, in which the team picked up four points from their opening six league games.
 His final game in charge was a 3–1 loss to his former side Southampton.

 Wolverhampton Wanderers

 Hoddle was linked with a return to Southampton in March 2004, but opposition from supporters meant chairman Rupert Lowe pursued alternative targets and ultimately selected Paul Sturrock instead.
 Hoddle instead returned to management on 7 December 2004 with Wolverhampton Wanderers, again succeeding Dave Jones.
 Wolves lost only one of their remaining 25 games but failed to reach the play-offs because 15 of those games had been draws.
-In the 2005–06 season, with the club drawing 19 of their 46 league games.
-Wolves finished seventh, eight points off the playoffs.
+In the 2005–06 season, with the club drawing 19 of their 46 league game, Wolves finished seventh, eight points off the playoffs.
 Some Wolves fans turned against Hoddle and there were chants against him during the last home game of the season against Watford.
 The board kept faith with Hoddle, but he stepped down on 1 July 2006, stating differing expectations between himself and the club as the reason for his departure.